muziejus/javascripting-english-major/1-environment.md

 ## GitHub

 For the purposes of this course, we will be using Git via the website [GitHub](http://github.com).
-GitHub will serve the remote point to which you push your project, and GitHub will even, down the road, host the project.
+GitHub will serve as the remote point to which you push your project, and GitHub will even, down the road, host the project.
 At the end of this course, you’ll have a web address including “github.io” that you can send to your friends and family to show off your progress.

 In addition to being a user-friendlier face for the Git software, GitHub also includes features that expand what Git offers, such as built in discussion boards where users can discuss issues.
-We won’t be using that functionality in this class, but that should stand in to remind you that **things on GitHub are public by default**.
+We won’t be using that functionality in this class, but that should stand in to remind you that *things on GitHub are public by default*.
 Keep this in mind when you’re typing commit messages or working on your project: it’s all visible to anyone who has a look at your repository.
 Don’t let that scare you from using GitHub.
 Just keep it in mind.